What we know about the Lakewood Church shooting in Texas

-A woman entered Joel Osteen’s Texas megachurch with a child and opened fire.
-No one knows why
+A mother entered Joel Osteen’s megachurch with her son and opened fire.
+The boy is now fighting for his life

-One of America’s largest Christian churches became the scene of a crime when a woman entered armed with a long rifle and opened fire.
-Amelia Neath reports
+One of America’s largest Christian churches became the scene of a crime when a woman entered armed with an AR-15 rifle – and her seven-year-old son – and began shooting.
+Amelia Neath and Andrea Cavallier report

 Lakewood Church, home to famed pastor Joel Osteen’s congregation, draws more than 45,000 worshippers through its doors each week.

-It’s one of the United States’ largest Christian churches, seating around 16,000 congregants in its auditorium at any given time.
+It’s one of the United States’ largest Christian churches, seating around 16,000 congregants in the vast auditorium at any given time.

 Now, it’s also a crime scene after it became the sight of a terrifying shooting over the weekend.

-On Sunday 11 February, worshippers were preparing to go into its Spanish-speaking service when police said a woman with a young child entered the church armed with a long rifle and opened fire.
+On Sunday 11 February, worshippers were preparing to go into its Spanish-speaking service when a woman with her seven-year-old son entered the church.
+She was armed with an AR-15 rifle and started shooting.

+The following day, police identified the shooter as Genesse Ivonne Moreno – a 36-year-old woman who allegedly carried out the attack using an assault-style rifle with the word “Palestine” across it.

-Two officers confronted the shooter and she was killed in return fire.
+Two off-duty officers confronted Moreno in the hallway just as she entered the church and she was killed in an exchange of gunfire.

-The young child was also injured in the melee and remains in critical condition in hospital.
+The young child, who police have confirmed is the woman’s seven-year-old son, was injured in the melee when he was struck in the head by a bullet.
+He remains in critical condition in hospital.

+A 57-year-old man was also injured when he was shot in the leg, but has since been released from the hospital.

 “It’s unfortunate that on the day we want to attend church and watch America’s number one sports event, we find ourselves gathered here to respond to this tragedy,” Houston Mayor John Whitmire said after the incident.

-While officials said the situation could have been a lot worse, the incident has left churchgoers and the community in shock.
+While officials said the situation could have been a lot worse, the incident has left churchgoers and the community reeling – with many now praying that the young boy pulls through.

-As the investigation continues, Houston authorities are trying to uncover who the woman is and what motivated her to bring a gun into the place of worship.
+As the investigation continues, Houston authorities are trying to uncover what motivated the woman to bring a gun into the place of worship and carry out the attack.

 The shooting

-Chief Troy Finner with the Houston Police Department told reporters at a news conference on Sunday that the woman, armed with a long rifle and thought to be around 30 to 35 years old, entered the west side of the megachurch at around 1.53pm on Sunday.
+Chief Troy Finner with the Houston Police Department told reporters at a news conference on Monday that at around 1.53pm on Sunday, Moreno, armed with a long rifle, got out of her white vehicle and entered the west side of the megachurch.

-She was dressed in a trench coat and a backpack and was accompanied by a small child aged around four to five years old.
+She was dressed in a trench coat and a backpack and was accompanied by her seven-year-old son.

+Police said that she is believed to have pointed her weapon at a security guard to get into the building.

+Once inside, she began shooting in the hallway of the church, firing off multiple rounds.

 Alan Guity, a longtime church member, said he was inside the church’s sanctuary before the Spanish service with his mother, who was working as an usher, when he heard gunshots.